microsoft/live-share/docs/use/vs.md

 ## Co-editing

 Once a guest has joined a collaboration session, the host other guests will immediately be able to see each others edits and highlights in real-time.

 Simply select a file from the Solution Explorer and start editing.
 All participants will see edits as the host or other guests make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.

 ![Screen shot showing co-editing](../media/vs-coedit.png)

+> **Note:** Co-editing has a few limitations.
+See [platform support](reference/platform-support.md) for the state of features by language.
+Find in files is not yet implemented [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
+Guests will always see a file view of solutions shared from VS [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
+Files outside of the solution "root" folder in VS are not shared [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/46).

 In addition, each guest can navigate to any file in the shared project.
 This means you can edit together in the same file or independently in separate files and thus seamlessly switch between investigation, small tweaks, and collaborative editing.
 The resulting edits are persisted on the host's machine so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."